 Fleas and ticks 🪲 can carry diseases, they can cause irritation and itchiness, and worst of all they produce more of themselves.
 On top of that, some of them carry diseases that can affect not just your dog; but you too!

-In severe cases, you'll probably want to take your pup to the vet and make sure he or she has the treatment necessary to eliminate the pests that have taken up residence.
-For mild cases, though, and to prevent those pesky parasites from showing up in the first place, why not invest in a repellant?
+However, in severe cases, you'll probably want to take your pup to the vet and make sure he or she has the treatment necessary to eliminate the pests that have taken up residence.

 With that out of the way, let's talk repellants!
 Here are our favorite options.